Urology Surgery in Turkey

 The table below gives an idea of what some common treatments like Myomectomy, Tubal Ligation costs in Turkey.
 These prices are just approximate – you’ll need to request a quotation from us you’re interested in – but they show just how low prices in Turkey can be.
 Even once you pay for flights and accommodation, you could still save significantly on your treatment.

-To get a better idea of how much it will cost you to Urology Surgery in Turkey,
+To get a better idea of the cost of going to Urology Surgery in Turkey, please fill out the form.